dipika-m/NASA-APOD/README.md

 #### Introduction

 One of the most popular of all federal government websites is NASA's [Astronomy Picture of the Day](https://apod.nasa.gov/apod/astropix.html) (APOD).
-For this exercise, you will build a React application that fetches and renders data about the APOD.
+Here, I have built a React application that fetches and renders either and image of video depending on the current APOD.

 Check out the [APOD API Docs](https://api.nasa.gov/api.html#apod) for the few options offered.

 #### Setup

-Lucky for you, NASA maintains a public domain JSON API that provides the APOD imagery and associated metadata which you can find [here](https://api.nasa.gov/api.html#apod).
-To help you get started, we've created a boilerplate template containing libraries like [fetch](https://github.com/github/fetch) and [styled-components](https://styled-components.com/) that we'd like to see you use.
+NASA maintains a public domain JSON API that provides the APOD imagery and associated metadata which you can find [here](https://api.nasa.gov/api.html#apod).
+Boilerplate template containing libraries like [fetch](https://github.com/github/fetch) and [styled-components](https://styled-components.com/) are used here.

 **To get started with the boilerplate:**